Welfare-to-Work (WTW) Plan Student Training and Education Program (STEP) Provisions

 Late Payments

 The student is eligible for the ancillary payment at any point in time during the quarter or semester.
-When the initial advance ancillary payment for required books and supplies cannot be issued timely to the client, such as for students who enroll late or for students who did not provide proof of enrollment timely, the assigned AEC/EC will create a Need and Service Arrangement in CalSAWS, and approve the standard initial payment to the client.
+When the initial ASP for required books and supplies cannot be issued timely to the client, such as for students who enroll late or for students who did not provide proof of enrollment timely, the assigned AEC/EC will create a Need and Service Arrangement in CalSAWS, and approve the standard initial payment to the client.
 The payment will be made within 10 calendar days of proof of enrollment received.

 The AEC/EC is to review the CalSAWS Issuance History page and Journal Entries prior to issuing the payment to ensure the correct payment is made.